 Business bookkeeping means tracking revenue, expenses, debt, and assets in your business on a regular basis.
 That information gets turned into financial statements, which help you understand your cash flow so you can make smart financial decisions, secure loans, and file your taxes.

-You can hire an online bookkeeper like Bench to do your books (that’s us), or do it yourself using Excel or accounting software.
+You can hire an online bookkeeper like Bench to do your books (that’s us), or do it yourself using a free Excel template or accounting software.

 Personal bookkeeping, on the other hand, is staying on top of your personal finances.
 It’s essentially expense management and budgeting.
 It can help you answer questions like: